Why Is the Insurance Company Delaying My Property Insurance Claim?

 Adjuster Workload or Availability

 Adjuster Issues: The insurance adjuster is key in evaluating the damage and determining the payout.
-However, issues such as changes in adjusters, inexperienced or overwhelmed adjusters, or poor communication can lead to delays.
+However, changes in adjusters, inexperienced or overwhelmed adjusters, or poor communication can lead to delays.
 Sometimes, the adjuster may also work in the insurance company’s favor by dragging out the process to minimize the payout.

 Negotiation Tactics